thecodingmachine/symfony-boilerplate/README.md

 Next, make sure there is no application running on port 80 (Vagrant users can skip this check).

-**Vagrant users: the first time you start the Docker Compose stack, you have to "comment" the following environment variables from the `api` service in the [docker-compose.yml](docker-compose.yml) file:
+**📣&nbsp;&nbsp;Vagrant users: the first time you start the Docker Compose stack, you have to "comment" the following environment variables from the `api` service in the [docker-compose.yml](docker-compose.yml) file:
 `STARTUP_COMMANDS_2`, `STARTUP_COMMAND_3`, and `STARTUP_COMMAND_4`.
 Indeed, `composer install` fails miserably,
 but there is a workaround.
 See below.**